 TLmag spoke with Roca Group’s Corporate Marketing and Design Director, Marc Viardot, in Milan, at the launch of Influence, a Mediterranean-inspired installation that features a new product line and embodies the Spanish brand’s renewed interest in heritage, while showing off their talent for innovation and accessibility.

-“It is a very curious world, the world of bathrooms, as we come from plumbing, but at same time we join the world of design and architecture.
-It’s about finding right approach,” says Marc Viardot about his role as Corporate Marketing and Design Director for the Roca Group.
+“It is a very curious world, the world of bathrooms, coming from plumbing distribution and at same time we join the world of design and architecture.
+It’s about finding the right approach,” says Marc Viardot about his role as Corporate Marketing and Design Director for the Roca Group.

 Formerly the Director of Marketing and Products for Laufen, a Roca-owned brand, for over ten years, Marc Viardot helped transform the traditional Swiss bathroom brand into an international trendsetter.
 “It was an amazing journey with the best architects, designers and brands that I could work with,” says Viardot about their collaborations with designers such as Marcel Wanders and Konstantin Grcic.

 In 2020, Viardot moved to the head office of the Roca Group in Barcelona.
 “Roca is a family owned business and there is lots of stability as it is the largest manufacturer in the world for [bathroom] ceramics.
 The challenge is to keep the company’s attributes of scale, volume and accessibility while building the brand name for the future,” he says.